 The point of this line of posts is to get rid of as many of those bad habits that so commonly occur when mr/s-farang-come-learn-speak-language-Thai.
 You can’t necessarily rely on Thai people to correct your mistakes, because you’ll find that most of them won’t (even when you ask them to and they agree!).
 And the logical conclusion we make when nobody corrects us is usually NOTHING IS WRONG.

-Anyways, let us examine the following sentence –
+Consider the following sentence –

 ผม จะ ไป ที่ โรงเรียน

 Pronouns folks.
 Wrap them all up and put them in storage.
 You can pull them out sometimes after you get a feel for when and how they are used.
 But until then, it just makes us sound silly because at this point you are still thinking in English and its force of habit that brings all those pronouns along with it.
+When you say ผม in Thai, it’s like somebody is standing behind you playing a flute.
+It has a very nice, polite feeling to it.
+When you are talking to people you don’t know, or in formal situations, by all means you should use it.
+But, if you aren talking to your friends or people you see everyday, it’s not necessary.
+Thai is a very contextual language which means that it is usually not necessary to specify who is doing what.

 ผม จะ ไป ที่ โรงเรียน